Back up and restore data

 gcloud

-Use the gcloud alpha firestore backups schedules list command.
+Use the gcloud firestore backups schedules list command.

 --database='DATABASE_ID'